 Thank you for your interest in applying for a grant.
 Before you begin, you might find it helpful to read this overview.
 Please refer to individual grant programs for specific application details.

-Step 1: Chose a Grant Program
+Step 1: Choose a Grant Program

 Choose the right grant program.
 (Already know?
 Go to step 2.)
 If you are unclear, learn more.